Jordan Matelsky

 Code, Coffee, & Cortex

-I'm Jordan, a computational neuroscientist at the Johns Hopkins University Applied Physics Laboratory , and a PhD student at the University of Pennsylvania .
+I'm Jordan, a computational neuroscientist at the Johns Hopkins Applied Physics Laboratory .
+I have a PhD in Bioengineering from the University of Pennsylvania under the mentorship of Dr. Konrad Kording.

 My research interests are in connectomics and machine learning — using brains to make computers better; and in computational medicine — using computers to make people better.